belyak/docker-qemu-user-static/README-wrapper.md

 ## Usage
-This fork adds script to register qemu with binfmt right from the clones repository with a single command:
+This fork adds script to register qemu with binfmt right from the cloned repository in one command:
 ```
 ./qemu-user-static-wrapper.sh [enable]
 ```